collapsed-stacks/startups/questions/3963/is-there-an-organization-to-provide-legal-and-accounting-assistance-for-startups.md

 - posted by: [Jim Fell](https://stackexchange.com/users/74611/jim-fell) on 2016-02-27
 - score: 0

-<p>I use Legal Shield (only $17/mo).
+I use Legal Shield (only $17/mo).
 They're very responsive to my inquiries and have reviewed a lot of paperwork for me at no extra cost.
 Any legal work is referred out at a 25% discount.
-If you have a question for a tax attorney, just be careful in how you word it (i.e. make the question about the law and not about  you).</p>
+If you have a question for a tax attorney, just be careful in how you word it (i.e. make the question about the law and not about  you).

 ## Answer 8624